About

 Grab a kayak, hiking shoes, or fishing equipment and head to the picturesque Matanzas Inlet!

 Matanzas Inlet is located between St. Augustine and Flagler Beach.
 It gives you access to the Atlantic Ocean and the Matanzas River.
 The entire park, which encompasses 300 acres, is comprised of 4 separate ecosystems.
-More specifically, the 4 ecosystems are the Atlantic Ocean, the coastal scrub, maritime forest, and estuary.
+More specifically, the four ecosystems are the Atlantic Ocean, the coastal scrub, the maritime forest, and the estuary.

 History of Matanzas Inlet